Formula One: Constructors

-Nine out of the ten teams competing in Formula One have some form of base in England, in an area centred around Oxfordshire called "Motorsport Valley".
+Ten out of the eleven teams competing in Formula One have some form of base in England, in an area centred around Oxfordshire called "Motorsport Valley".
 Ferrari is the only team to not have an English presence and have both their chassis and engine assembly in Maranello, Italy.
-Racing Bulls is based close to Ferrari in Faenza but also has a base in Milton Keynes, whilst Sauber is based in Hinwil, Switzerland, with a "technology centre" in Bicester.
+Racing Bulls is based close to Ferrari in Faenza but also has a base in Milton Keynes, whilst Audi is based in Hinwil, Switzerland, with a "technology centre" in Bicester.
 Haas is U.S.-based and has its primary base in Kannapolis, North Carolina, with another facility in Banbury and a design office in Maranello.
-The Cadillac team joining the grid in 2026 is set to have bases in Fishers, Indiana, Warren, Michigan, and Silverstone.
+Cadillac has bases in Fishers, Indiana, Warren, Michigan, and Silverstone.